 Description of the Pest

-Immature larvae of both species are light green caterpillars.
+Immature larvae of both species are light green.
 Mature green fruitworms have green bodies and green heads.
 Speckled green fruitworms have cream-colored lines down the back and sides of the body.
 Humped green fruitworms are distinguished by a prominent hump on the last segment, bright yellow lines on the side, and less distinct white lines on the back.
-They have only one generation a year.
-Egg hatch extends from pink bud to after petal fall.
+They have only one generation; larvae hatch from cluster to after petal fall.

-Young green fruitworm larvae feed on leaves.
-Fruit feeding usually begins about petal fall and continues until larvae have completed their development.
-At harvest, these fruit are misshapen and have large, roughened, russeted cavities.
+Young green fruitworm larvae feed on leaves, occasionally tying them together.
+Fruit feeding usually begins at petal fall when fruits are about 0.25 inch (6 mm) in diameter.
+At harvest, these fruit are misshapen and have large, roughened, russetted cavities.

 Green fruitworm populations in an orchard are usually spotty; often they occur near borders where windbreaks and other trees serve as sources of infestation.
-Delayed dormant treatments containing organophosphates applied for other pests may control green fruitworms.
-In orchards where a delayed dormant spray was not applied, green fruitworms can become a problem.
-Monitor to determine need for treatment.
+Generally this is a minor pest of pears; monitor during the cluster sample at bloom.

 Organically Acceptable Methods